tarkansarim/OneTrainer-FluxDe-DistilledSupport-/README.md

 2. Set "Device Indexes" to your desired GPU number (e.g., `1` for GPU 1, `2` for GPU 2)
 3. Train on the selected GPU without distributed training overhead

+**Previously:**
-**Previously:** Setting `device_indexes` in the GUI had no effect unless multi-GPU mode was enabled, always defaulting to GPU 0.
+- Setting `device_indexes` in the GUI had no effect unless multi-GPU mode was enabled, always defaulting to GPU 0
+- VAE and data tensors could end up on different GPUs, causing device mismatch errors

+**Now:**
-**Now:** You can select any GPU for single-GPU training, matching the CLI behavior.
+- You can select any GPU for single-GPU training, matching the CLI behavior
+- All model components and data are correctly placed on the specified GPU, preventing device mismatch errors

 ## Usage